 - Facilities can choose to investigate an outbreak using contact tracing or a broadbased approach. - A broad-based approach includes the unit, floor, or other specific area of the facility where the positive COVID-19 case was identified (this could be where the resident resides or where the HCP worked).
-If a facility is unable to conduct contact tracing or contacts cannot be identified, the facility should follow a broad-based approach.

-- When using the broad-based approach, a facility should continue to test every 3-7 days until there are no more positive cases identified for 14 days. - If additional cases are identified after testing a unit, floor, or specific area of the facility, the facility may expand testing to facility-wide testing if testing and implementation of infection control measures have failed to halt transmission. - o If contact tracing was completed, test all residents and HCP identified as close contacts or who had a higher-risk exposure regardless of vaccination status unless they have recovered from COVID-19 in the prior 30 days.
+If a facility is unable to conduct contact tracing or contacts cannot be identified, the facility should follow a broad-based approach. - When using the broad-based approach, a facility should continue to test every 3-7 days until there are no more positive cases identified for 14 days. - If additional cases are identified after testing a unit, floor, or specific area of the facility, the facility may expand testing to facility-wide testing if testing and implementation of infection control measures have failed to halt transmission. - If contact tracing was completed, test all residents and HCP identified as close contacts or who had a higher-risk exposure unless they have recovered from COVID-19 in the prior 30 days.
 Testing should be considered for those who have recovered in the prior 31-90 days; however, an antigen test instead of a NAAT (e.g., PCR) is recommended.
 This is because some people may remain NAAT positive but not be infectious during this period.
-Test at day 1, day 3, and day 5 (as above). - If no additional cases are identified during contact tracing (testing only those residents or staff with a close contact or higher risk exposure) no further testing is indicated. - If additional cases are identified from testing close contacts or higher-risk exposures, facilities should expand testing as determined by the distribution and number of cases throughout the facility and ability to identify close contacts.
+Test at day 1, day 3, and day 5 (as above). - If no additional cases are identified during contact tracing (testing only those residents or staff with a close contact or higher risk exposure) no further testing is indicated.

+- If additional cases are identified from testing close contacts or higher-risk exposures, facilities should expand testing as determined by the distribution and number of cases throughout the facility and ability to identify close contacts.
 This is considered a broad-based approach.
 When using the broad-based approach, a facility should continue to test every 3-7 days until there are no more positive cases identified for 14 days. - If a facility is unable to perform contact tracing, they should test all residents and HCP on the affected unit(s) using the broad-based approach.
-Test every 3-7 days until there are no more positive cases identified for 14 days - If additional cases are identified after testing a unit, floor, or specific area of the facility, the facility may expand testing to facility-wide testing if testing and implementation of infection control measures have failed to halt transmission.
+Test every 3-7 days until there are no more positive cases identified for 14 days - If additional cases are identified after testing a unit, floor, or specific area of the facility, the facility may expand testing to facility-wide testing if testing and implementation of infection control measures have failed to halt transmission. - If facility-wide testing is underway and transmission on a unit, floor, or specific area is interrupted with no new case identified for 14 days, then testing in those specific areas may be discontinued, even if other areas of the facility remain in outbreak.

-8. Hand Hygiene
+10. Hand Hygiene